suzu-devworks/knowledge-base/docs/developments/python/package-managers/uv.md

 - Copy the binaries from the official image
 - Install using the installer

-Since this repository uses the DevContainers base image, we'll install it with the installer using postCreateCommand.
+If you use DevContainers, install uv with the installer using `postCreateCommand`.

 ### Self update

+Update uv itself:

 ```shell
 uv self update